Top 5 Warm Ups For Running In Cold Weather

 5. Calf Springs

 How: On a flat surface with your feet shoulder width apart, lift your heels off the ground, rising onto the balls of your feet.
 Focus on engaging your calf muscles as you ascend.
 From the balls of your feet, spring upward by pushing through your toes.
 Aim to achieve a brief moment of weightlessness at the top of the movement.
 As you descend, land softly on the balls of your feet, bending your knees slightly to absorb the impact.
-Ensure a controlled landing to minimize stress on your joints.
+Ensure a controlled landing to minimise stress on your joints.

 Why: By incorporating calf springs into your pre-run routine, you're specifically targeting the calf muscles, which play a crucial role in running.
 This warm-up not only enhances blood circulation but also preps your calves for the demands of a cold-weather run, reducing the risk of injury and ensuring a more effective and comfortable workout.